 Location: Oregon Garden, 879 W. Main St., Silverton, OR 97381

 Siblings Allowed?
-Yes, siblings may come and wander the gardens with an adult, but may not attend the guided tours.
+Yes, siblings may come and wander the gardens with an adult, but may not attend the guided tours and children under 5 may not ride the bus.

 To reserve your spot, fill out this Google Form.
 Deadline to sign up is Monday, October 2.

 During this field trip to the Oregon Garden, we will have three different groups.
 K-3 students will be doing a scavenger hunt lead by DCS staff and parents (and possibly some Geocaches), exploring and enjoying the garden, extending their home learning about agricultural science, nature, plants, animals, insects, food chains, ecosystems, and habitats.
 Students in grades 4-6 will attend a two hour guided tour / activity about forest ecosystems, food webs, plant and animal adaptation, and wildlife habitats.
-Students in grades 7 & 8 will have a “Systems and Design” tour in the garden – exploring, brainstorming and learning about different types of systems (natural, technological and “human-driven”) in the gardens, discussing garden and structural design, and doing some Geocaching in the gardens.
+Students in grades 7 & 8 will have a “Systems and Design” tour in the garden (if we get at least 10 middle school students to attend) – exploring, brainstorming and learning about different types of systems (natural, technological and “human-driven”) in the gardens, discussing garden and structural design, and doing some Geocaching in the gardens.

 Airlie Hills Pumpkin Patch & Harvest Festival – Monmouth, OR